-As a wide array of tax provisions are set to expire at the end of the year, Boehner once again repeated the GOP’s intent to pass legislation that would extend all current tax rates and called on the president to embrace that proposition.
+As a wide array of tax provisions are set to expire at the end of the year, Boehner once again repeated the GOP's intent to pass legislation that would extend all the current tax rates and called on the president to embrace that proposition.

-“Stopping the looming tax hikes will help job creators because they’ll have more certainty about what the tax rates are going to be and help create a better environment for them to create jobs,” Boehner said.
-“We’re going to vote next month on extending all of the current tax rates and the president should assure the nation that when this bill gets to his desk, he’ll sign it into law.”
+"Stopping the looming tax hikes will help job creators because they'll have more certainty about what the tax rates are going to be and help create a better environment for them to create jobs," Boehner said.

 "The reason Europe is in the shape that it's in is because they waited too long to deal with their problems," Boehner said.
 "If we don't get busy dealing with our debt, we're gonna be in the same shape."

-“Just because Europe has problems doesn’t mean that we can’t begin to solve our problems,” he continued.
-“We can help American job creators by taking the actions that we’ve outlined.
-There’s no excuse why we should wait…for the convenience of an election.
-Let’s get to work today.”
+"Just because Europe has problems doesn't mean that we can't begin to solve our problems," he continued.
+"We can help American job creators by taking the actions that we've outlined.
+There's no excuse why we should wait … for the convenience of an election.
+Let's get to work today."